by Bibianna Purgina, MD FRCPC

 Tumour size is important because tumours less than 5 cm are less likely to spread to other parts of the body and are associated with a better prognosis.
 Tumour size is also used to determine the pathologic tumour stage (see Pathologic stage below).

-Most synovial sarcomas tend to occur in the extremity and are well defined, but the tumour may grow into or around nearby organs and bones.
+Most synovial sarcomas tend to occur in the extremity and are well-defined, but the tumour may grow into or around nearby organs and bones.
 This is called tumour extension.
 Your pathologist will examine samples of the surrounding organs and tissues under the microscope to look for tumour cells.
 Any surrounding organs or tissue that contains tumour cells will be described in your report.

 If you received chemotherapy and/or radiation therapy before the operation to remove the tumour, your pathologist will examine all the tissue sent to pathology to see how much of the tumour was still alive at the time it was removed from the body.
 Pathologists use the term viable to describe tissue that was still alive at the time it was removed from the body.
 In contrast, pathologists use the term non-viable to describe tissue that was not alive at the time it was removed from the body.
 Most commonly, your pathologist will describe the percentage of tumours that is non-viable.

+Perineural invasion is a term pathologists use to describe cancer cells attached to or inside a nerve.
+A similar term, intraneural invasion, is used to describe cancer cells inside a nerve.
 Nerves are like long wires made up of groups of cells called neurons.
 Nerves are found all over the body and they are responsible for sending information (such as temperature, pressure, and pain) between your body and your brain.
-Perineural invasion is a term pathologists use to describe tumour cells attached to a nerve.
-Perineural invasion is important because tumour cells that have become attached to a nerve can grow along the nerve and into surrounding tissues.
-This increases the risk that the tumour will re-grow after treatment.
+Perineural invasion is important because the cancer cells can use the nerve to spread into surrounding organs and tissues.
+This increases the risk that the tumour will regrow after surgery.

-Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called metastasis.
+Lymph nodes are small immune organs found throughout the body.
+Cancer cells can spread from a tumour to lymph nodes through small vessels called lymphatics.
+For this reason, lymph nodes are commonly removed and examined under a microscope to look for cancer cells.
+The movement of cancer cells from the tumour to another part of the body such as a lymph node is called a metastasis.

 The pathologic stage for synovial sarcoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.

 The tumour stage for synovial sarcoma varies based on the body part involved.
 For example, a 5-centimetre tumour that starts in the head will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
 However, in most body sites, the tumour stage includes the tumour size and whether the tumour has grown into surrounding body parts.